Bolu98/Address-Book/README.md

-# Getting Started with Create React App
+# Getting Started with the Address-Book API

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+Download to the entire folder to your local machine

+## Running the API

+Ensure a recent version of Python is installed computer (the project was tested using version `3.8.1`.

+Set up a virtual environment and download the required packages using `pip install -r requirements.txt` (assuming pip is already installed on your machine).

 ### `npm start`